Subscribe for updates

 - The findings or reporting of the findings have been plagiarized.

 - The research has not been conducted in accordance with the relevant ethical procedures.

-- The article claims multiple submission, bogus claims of authorship, plagiarism, fraudulent use of data.
+- The article claims multiple submissions, bogus claims of authorship, plagiarism, and fraudulent use of data.

 The article will be withdrawn in the following conditions;

-- Only used for Articles in Press which represent early versions of articles and sometimes contain errors, or may have been accidentally submitted twice.
+- Only used for Articles in Press that represent early versions of articles and sometimes contain errors, or may have been accidentally submitted twice.

-- Occasionally, but less frequently, the articles may represent infringements of professional ethical codes, such as multiple submission, bogus claims of authorship, plagiarism, fraudulent use of data or the like.
+- Occasionally, but less frequently, the articles may represent infringements of professional ethical codes, such as multiple submissions, bogus claims of authorship, plagiarism, fraudulent use of data or the like.